-Loans of up to £5,500 are available towards tuition fees for Northern Irish-resident students taking postgraduate study in the UK
+Loans of up to £5,500 are available towards tuition fees for Northern Ireland-resident students taking postgraduate study in the UK

 Northern Irish postgraduate loans at a glance

 - Paid directly to your university to cover tuition fees.

 - For UK or Irish nationals resident in Northern Ireland.

 Northern Irish postgraduate loans are available to help you cover the cost of tuition fees.
 The maximum amount available in 2018/19 is £5,500.
 This support is not means-tested, so the amount you receive is not based on your financial background.

 However, if tuition fees for your course are lower than £5,500, you won't be able to borrow the full amount - only enough to cover your fees.
 If your fees are higher than the maximum, you'll need to find other sources of funding to pay the difference.

 Am I eligible for a Northern Irish postgraduate loan?

 - be a UK or Irish national or have settled status

 - have lived in the UK, Channel Islands or Isle of Man for the three years prior to the first day of the first academic year of your course.